tomzorz/SignalR/README.md

 ## How

-There are three main issues that had to be solved.
+There are three main issues that had to be solved to get the SignalR.Core part running.
+(You'll notice that I removed most of everything else.)

 ### Data protection API